evanx/bashbin/redis-scan/readme.md

 In general it's useful to have a `tmp` directory for each bash script.
 We use `$$` to create a dedicated `tmp` according to the script's PID.

-In addition, we might use "tmp" hashes in Redis to track the execution of the script, in database number (unlucky) 13, e.g. the `c1tmp_set` utility function is used to pipe some field value into the tmp hashes for this script's execution.
+In addition, we might use "tmp" hashes in Redis to track the execution of the script, in database number (unlucky) 13.
 As a matter of course, we store the execution duration using `c1tmp_set` in `finish()`

 ### Sleep to alleviate load